-She graduated with a First Class degree from the Royal College of Music in 2016, studying with Haris Kittos and winning the Elgar Memorial Prize for her final portfolio.
+She graduated with a First Class degree from the Royal College of Music in 2016, studying composition with Haris Kittos and winning the Elgar Memorial Prize for her final portfolio.

 Musical from a young age, she plays a number of instruments - including Piano (Grade 8, Distinction), Flute (Grade 8, Distinction), and Classical Guitar (Grade 6, Distinction).

 It was her interest in creative writing, reading novels, playing instruments, foreign languages (and also anything to do with paper) that led to her falling in love with the whole world of music-making, and composing in particular.
 She often seeks to express deep and complex emotions in her work, and loves the opportunity this gives her to connect with people - such as after the performance of her piece remiscipate (about the demolition of Glasgow's Red Road Flats) when a previous inhabitant of the flats said the piece had given him closure, allowing him to move on.